Perspective | After a wild Dallas week, what has changed for Washington? Not much.

 Which is fine, because this team clearly needs more than superior quarterback play to survive.

 Think of this game from the other side for a minute.
 Since November began, the Cowboys are just 3-3.
-Sunday, they took a three-score lead into the half — and allowed Washington to make it a game.
+On Sunday, they took a three-score lead into the half — and allowed Washington to make it a game.
 Holcomb’s pick of Prescott and ensuing 31-yard return that put the game on edge with more than four minutes remaining is as likely to be as much of a topic in Dallas on Monday morning as anything the Cowboys did right.

 It was a back-and-forth, smack-talking week.
 It was a raucous, confusing, entertaining game.
 It ended Washington’s winning streak.
 It didn’t end Washington’s hopes.
 It only reinforced the foundation on which those hopes are built — sturdy when the game is playing out as it planned, absolutely frail when it goes awry.